 6. Use inline and block elements correctly

-This mean it’s recommended for you as a designer/developer to use the block elements like “div” when you need a block element and not use a “span” element for example with “display: block” style.
+This means it’s recommended for you as a designer/developer to use the block elements like “div” when you need a block element and not use a “span” element for example with “display: block” style.
 This is available also for the inline elements like “b” or “i”, they must be used as inline elements when possible.

 7. CSS text-transform property